go-aah/docs/getting-started.md

 Choose your application Auth Scheme (form, basic), default is 'none':

-Choose your session store (cookie or file), default is 'cookie':

 Your aah web application was created successfully at '/Users/jeeva/go/src/github.com/jeevatkm/aah-first-app' You shall run your application via the command: 'aah run --importpath github.com/jeevatkm/aah-first-app'